 “We saw the news and our hearts broke.
 And we had to come support her,” explained one mom before revealing, “I did the same thing she did some years ago.”

 Many in the community were surprised by the confession.
 That’s when 11Alive's investigative team, The Reveal, decided to do a bit of digging.
-We found in 2019, at least 1,417 Georgia children entered state custody because the parents couldn’t cope or find help for their kid’s behavior.
+In the past five years, at least 1,268 children entered state custody, some repeatedly, because the parents couldn’t cope or find help for their kid’s behavior.

 Over the next few months, Reveal investigator Rebecca Lindstrom will introduce you to some of those children and the parents who struggle with a complicated system that requires families to "fail their way through" to get the care needed.
 We’ll examine the gaps that lead to abandonment and what’s needed to keep these children safe at home.